 Even before signing the contract in question, with the EMI-distributed Enigma Records, Poison faced additional adversity.
 Smith quit and headed back to Pennsylvania, leaving the group without a guitarist — and leading to a series of auditions that included a tryout from future Guns N' Roses co-founder Slash.
 The spot ultimately went to a brash Brooklyn native who called himself C.C.
 DeVille — and who nearly ruined his chances of joining the lineup by trying to get the band to play his songs instead of showing them he'd bothered to learn Poison's.

 DeVille's outspoken personality added another potentially toxic ingredient to the group's already combustible dynamic, but he also brought Poison the missing piece they'd been looking for, in terms of showmanship was well as creatively.
 With their new guitarist in the fold and a small advance from Enigma, they booked a short block of studio time with ex-Ted Nugent producer Ric Browde and emerged with a 10-song LP, Look What the Cat Dragged In.

-Released May 23, 1986, the album struggled at first to find commercial traction.
-As Rockett acknowledged in his RAW interview, Poison came up after an early wave of like-minded bands, and Cat's release arrived during a relative lull in the late-'80s glam metal boom — a problem compounded by Enigma's indie status.
-The record's first single, "Cry Tough," failed to chart, and at first, it looked destined to be a dud.
+Released on May 23, 1986, the album struggled at first to find commercial traction.
+As Rockett acknowledged in his RAW interview, Poison came up after an early wave of like-minded bands, and Cat's release arrived during a relative lull in the late-'80s hair-metal boom — a problem compounded by Enigma's indie status.
+The record's first single, "Cry Tough," failed to chart and, at first, it looked destined to be a dud.

 Watch Poison's 'Talk Dirty to Me' Video